Divine-97/AFROBEAT-PROJECTS/README.md

 * The Home Page

 The page starts with the heading Afrobeat.
 I also included an Afrobeat image that I downloaded from google, I then poisitioned the image on the left side of the page.
 I then added some information about Afrobeat on the right side of the page.
 The information added is just a brief understanding of Afrobeat and the history.

+* Top Artists Page

+The heading and nav bar is kept the same to keep the same feel as the main page ensuring familiarity for the user through all pages.
+This page features images of some top afrobeat artists.
+I included their names below their images, I aslo inlcuded links to their names so you will be redirected to either their website or wikipedia when clicked on.
+I had to take a screenshot of the images from the artists Instagram pages.

+* Music Page

+Again, the heading and nav bar is kept the same to keep the same feel as the main page ensuring familiarity for the user .
+On this page I emebeded videos from youtube just so the users can watch and listen to a few afrobeat songs.